Adroiti/docs-for-code-review-tools/tfsec/azure-database-no-public-firewall-access.md

-Pattern: Enabled public access for database firewall
+Pattern: Enabled public access for Azure database firewall

 Issue: -

 ## Description

-Azure services can be allowed access through the firewall using a start and end IP address of 0.0.0.0.
-No other end ip address should be combined with a start of 0.0.0.0
+Azure services can be allowed access through the firewall using a start and end IP address of `0.0.0.0`.
+No other end IP address should be combined with a start of `0.0.0.0`.

-**Resolution**: Don't use wide ip ranges for the sql firewall.
+**Resolution**: Don't use wide IP ranges for the SQL firewall.

 ## Examples